Turn your Dream Admit into Reality

 Statement of Purpose (SOP) and Essays

-• Why do you want to pursue an MS in Finance at UC San Diego?
+• Why do you want to join the UCSD MS Finance program?

-• Describe a time you demonstrated problem-solving and quantitative skills in an academic or professional setting.
+• Describe a time when you used your problem-solving or analytical skills.

-• A professor who can assess the applicant’s academic abilities and quantitative skills.
+• A professor who can speak about your academic and quantitative strengths.

 Interview Process